edemdev7/edemdev7/README.md

 - 🎓 Pursuing a Fullstack Developer certification and holding a Bachelor's in Software Architecture.
 - 🌐 Passionate about AI, especially NLP.
-- 💻 Primarily focused on backend development with Django, Next.js, and NestJS.
+- 💻 Primarily focused on backend development with Django, Next.js, and NestJS, Flask, Laravel, NodeJS  .

 <h2 align="center">🌱 Currently Exploring</h2>